Sthenoteuthis oualaniensis: Distribution and habitat

-Sthenoteuthis oualaniensis occurs in a diverse range of environments in the tropical and subtropical Indo-Pacific, often at depths of over 600 m deep.
+Sthenoteuthis oualaniensis occurs in a diverse range of environments in the tropical and subtropical Indo-Pacific, often at depths of over 600 m deep, though they ascend to 20–25 m at night.
 Total species biomass has been estimated at between 8-11 million tonnes; the Arabian Sea from November–January is thought to contain one of the highest concentrations (12 to 42 t km^{−2}) of these squids due to population dynamics.

 In October 2020, during a seafloor mapping survey in a then-unexplored area of the Gulf of Aqaba in the Northern Red Sea Region, a team of oceanographers and other scientists with OceanX encountered a lone specimen of S. oualaniensis with their remotely-operated underwater vehicle (ROV); while investigating the sunken remains of the Egyptian cargo ship "Pella", which sunk in 2011 (with one reported fatality), OceanX was able to capture clear, full-body images of the squid as it swam in front of the ROV.